 Poverty, Prostitution, and Plague: The Problems of English Society, 1600-1800

-I supervise numerous undergraduate dissertations, and have worked with several research postgraduates.
+I supervise numerous undergraduate dissertations, and have supervised several research postgraduates.
 I am happy to discuss graduate supervision of projects that cover social, cultural, and political themes across the Atlantic world and the three kingdoms (UK, Scotland, Wales) from 1500 to 1800.
 I have particular strengths in histories of poverty, sexuality, and colonialism.

 Research and knowledge exchange

 James Dursley (M.Res), with Sara Wolfson: 'Sovereignty in Print': Censorship, Political Theory and Political Opinion During the Interregnum'

 (Second supervisor with Jackie Eales) Cheryl Periton (PhD): 'The Development of Numeracy and Early Education in Kent, 1550-1700’